*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - canned crushed pineapple – adds a bit of pineapple flavor and a lot of moisture to this banana bread.

 - pure vanilla extract – the vanilla adds great flavor to this banana pineapple bread.
 Make sure you’re using high-quality pure vanilla extract.
+Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

 - all-purpose flour – measure it out using the spoon-and-level method, or even better, use a food scale to measure out 256 grams.